GROSANIA/GROSANIA/README.md

-- Hi, I’m @GROSANIA
-- I’m the founder and owner of Delctra
+- Hi!
+I'am Nura
-- A Programmer, Animator, Editor, and Engineering Enthusiast
+- I'm a Programmer, Animator, Editor, also being an Engineering Enthusiast!